 Making, baking, and decorating cookies is a classic winter activity for many families–Christmas cookies or not.
-There is nothing like the smell of freshly baking cookies in a nice warm oven on a cold winter’s day.
-And, a cup of milk with a nice warm cookie is so Mmm-mm good, there are not many children that will turn down this tasty winter activity.
+There is nothing like the smell of freshly baked cookies in a nice warm oven on a cold winter’s day.
+And a cup of milk with a nice warm cookie is so Mmm-mm good there are not many children that will turn down this tasty winter activity.
 So, nice neighbor gift, cookie swap, kindness project or not–invite children to make and bake cookies to check this fun winter idea off your bucket list.

 11. Celebrate the Winter Solstice

-Learn all about the winter solstice and celebrate the magic that this glorious season has to offer with our list of FAQs and celebration ideas HERE–>Winter Solstice traditions.
+Learn all about the winter solstice and celebrate Yule with our list of FAQs and celebration ideas HERE–>Winter Solstice traditions.

 12. Enjoy Winters seasonal sights